Paouky/paouky-docs/docs/technical/miscellaneous/contracts.md

 # Contracts

-This document describes smart contracts that can be setup using Grin even though the Grin chain does not support scripting.
-All these contracts rely on a few basic features that are built in the chain and compose them in increasingly clever ways.
+This document describes smart contracts that can be setup using Grin even though its simplicity does not allow scripting.
+All of these types of contracts rely on a few basic Mimblewimble features, and compose them in increasingly clever ways.

-None of those constructs are fully original or invented by the authors of this document or the Grin development team.
+None of those constructs are fully original or invented by the authors of this document or the Grin developers.
 Most of the credit should be attributed to a long list of cryptographers and researchers.
 To name just a few: Torben Pryds Pedersen, Gregory Maxwell, Andrew Poelstra, John Tromp, Claus Peter Schnorr.
 We apologize in advance for all those we couldn't name and recognize that most computer science discoveries are incremental.

-## Built-Ins
+## Built-ins

 This section is meant as a reminder of some crucial features of the Grin chain.
-We assume some prior reading as to how these are constructed and used.
+We assume some prior knowledge as to how these are constructed and used.

 ### Pedersen Commitments